helderlinhares/basic-blockchain/README.md

 This project was implemented as a personal blockchain study, doesn't relate with other existing blockchains, and should not be used as a final solution.

-## Donations

-If this project helped you, and you are feeling generous, here is a BITCOIN Wallet Address:

-`bc1q5lfafzymgfjdakgpl09dk70vlh3axapta0sgll`